tq-systems/ci-meta-tq/README.md

 `sources/template/conf/`

-In case you have a `~/.oe` or `~/.yocto` dir a `site.conf` file from this dir will be symlinked to the conf dir inside the buildir to allow machine specific overrrides.
+In case you have a `~/.oe` or `~/.yocto` dir a `site.conf` file from this dir will be symlinked to the conf dir inside the build directory to allow machine specific overrides.
 Good use case for this are things like

 * shared download directory: you can provide `$DL_DIR` via ~/.yocto/site.conf.
 * shared sstate cache: you can provide `$SSTATE_DIR` via ~/.yocto/site.conf.